 Provided the outcome of the assessment is positive, ZEvA awards a quality certificate to the higher education institution.

-As a general rule, all institutional reviews are based on the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) launched by the European Ministers for Education in Bergen in May 2005, which are now a widely accepted framework for internal and external quality assurance across and beyond the European Higher Education Area.
+Like all of ZEvA’s services, institutional reviews are based on the Standards and Guidelines for Quality Assurance in the European Higher Education Area (ESG) launched by the European Ministers for Education in Bergen in May 2005, which are now a widely accepted framework for internal and external quality assurance across and beyond the European Higher Education Area.